top of page

 The Disease of Inflation

 Obviously, we have been experiencing a historically high inflationary environment.
 In addition to the impoverishing economic effects that inflation has on businesses and households apparent to all of us, Honest Money explains the corrupting moral effect of monetary debasement.
 I never before really considered the morally corrosive effect that inflation has on a society.
-Nor have I considered its explanatory power for unethical behavior I observe directly.
+Nor have I considered its explanatory power for unethical behavior I observe directly through workers compensation audits.

 Consider the example of a winemaker operating in an inflationary environment where the currency, let's say the dollar, has experience 100% inflation over a period of time.
 So, 100% inflation would mean the dollar is worth half of what it used to be worth.